EuroTUG/eurotug.github.io/index.md

 ## Registration

-In order to participate in the EuroTUG Meeting 2023, please **fill the <a href="https://forms.gle/6QDrKtrXcTT7Mw819" target="_blank">registration form</a> prior to May 19, 2023**.
+In order to participate in the EuroTUG Meeting 2023, please **fill the <a href="https://forms.gle/6QDrKtrXcTT7Mw819" target="_blank">registration form</a> prior to May 26 (extended deadline), 2023**.
 Registration is required for speakers as well as attendees without a contribution.

 The registration is *free of charge*.